pburkholder/decksets/2018-04-cf-summit/text.md

 [.hide-footer: true]

-^As mentioned, if you're running a FISMA-moderate workload, your security plan needs to address 325 controls and if you're building atop a typical IaaS, you could inherit and reuse ~100 controls
+^As mentioned, if you're running a FISMA-moderate workload, your security plan needs to address 325 controls and if you're building atop a typical IaaS, you could inherit and reuse ~100 controls.
+Physical env, physical security, media protection, perimeter security, maintenance.
+About 225 is on you.

 ^When you run atop cloud.gov, you can inherit and reuse up to 269 of those controls, and then you have 56 which are shared or fully your responsibility.
 And I note we've leveraged FedRAMP ourselves by building atop AWS GovCloud, and inheriting of their 54 controls in our own SSP.